tomcant/retry-cli/README.md

 # retry-cli

-A utility for retrying failed CLI commands.
+A utility for retrying failed CLI commands on Unix-like systems.

 ```
 USAGE: